Apple debuts iPhone Xs and iPhone Xs Max with A12, 512GB, and new cameras

 Alongside the new iPhones, Apple is introducing matching silicone cases and two different leather cases (case and folio), each in multiple colors.
 AppleCare will carry the same price for both iPhone Xs models, and come in two versions — basic AppleCare, and AppleCare “with theft and loss” coverage.

 The iPhone Xs and iPhone Xs Max are expected to be released on September 21 across the world.
-Preorders will open on September 14, with a $999 starting price for the XS, and $1,099 price for the XS Max. iOS 12 will launch on September 17.
+Preorders will open on September 14, with a $999 starting price for the Xs, and $1,099 price for the Xs Max.
+Each model jumps $150 in price to hit 256GB, then $200 for 512GB in capacity, topping out at $1,449 for the 512GB iPhone Xs Max. iOS 12 will launch on September 17 for earlier iPhones.